-Some deer pictures are downright fascinating.
-Like the one here of a piebald buck from Wisconsin.
+Some photos of deer are downright fascinating, like the one here of a piebald buck from Wisconsin.

 In his book The Deer of North America, Leonard Lee Rue III states that piebald deer are genetically inferior and often the result of uncontrolled deer herds.